redsanket/spark/external/hue/guide/ui/index.rst

 Logs may not be complete

-SLA dashboard isn’t working yet
+SLA dashboard isn't working yet

 Filters only operates on latest 100 displayed entries